 Biocidal surfaces are not the only type of bio-responsive surfaces that can be created from tethered poly(2-(dimethylamino)ethyl methacrylate) (PDMAEMA) brushes.

-Continuing the study of selectively modified surfaces, surface plasmon resonance was used to measure the binding of proteins from solution to poly(2-(dimethylamino)ethyl methacrylate (PDMEMA) brushes end-grafted from gold surfaces.
-(6) These brushes displayed a high capacity for electrostatically selective protein uptake.
-The net negatively charged protein bovine serum albumin (BSA) was taken up in amounts that approach its aqueous solubility limit in the case of surfaces modified with high grafting densities PDMAEMA brushes.
+Surface plasmon resonance was used to measure binding of proteins from solution to poly(2-(dimethylamino)ethyl methacrylate) (PDMAEMA) brushes end-grafted from gold surfaces.
+(11) These brushes displayed a high capacity for electrostatically selective protein uptake.
+The net negatively charged protein BSA was taken up in amounts that approach its aqueous solubility limit in the case of PDMAEMA brushes at high grafting densities.
 These are among the highest reported protein binding capacities for ion exchange media.
 BSA binding scaled linearly with the mass of PDMAEMA grafted per unit area, with a constant ratio of approximately 120 DMAEMA monomer units per bound BSA molecule.
-The kinetics of BSA uptake on the tethered brush is considerably more rapid than the slow asymptotic approach to adsorption saturation that is often seen for BSA adsorption to a solid surface.
+The kinetics of BSA uptake in the brush is considerably more rapid than the slow asymptotic approach to adsorption saturation that is often seen for BSA adsorption to a solid surface.
 The high affinity for BSA was evident in the complete lack of desorption from the brush when rinsing with dilute NaCl solutions.
 BSA desorption from the brush required changes in solution pH and/or ionic strength to eliminate its net electrostatic attraction to PDMAEMA.
 Desorption could be achieved by using pH and/or ionic strength changes to interfere with the electrostatic attraction for BSA.

-One important advantage of grafting from method via CRP, specifically ATRP is the ease with which specific surfaces can be functionalized with initiating moieties for the preparation of well-defined high-density of polymer brushes.
+One important advantage of grafting from method via CRP, specifically ATRP, is the ease with which specific surfaces can be functionalized with initiating moieties for the preparation of well-defined high-density of polymer brushes.
 The highest grafting density can reach up to 1 chain/nm2.
 In that case, the polymer chain has a stretched conformation which is quite different from those of the semi-dilute polymer brushes previously studied, leading to very unique properties.

 The field of polymer bioconjugation (i.e. covalent attachment of synthetic polymers to biological entities such as nucleic acids, oligopeptides, proteins, enzymes, carbohydrates, viruses or cells) has evolved rapidly during the last decade.
-(8-9) Polymer bioconjugates were initially developed by biochemists and had been exclusively studied for bio-medical applications.
-However, within the last few years the utility of this novel class of macromolecules has expanded and they are being examined in many emerging areas of materials science.
-(10-13) Both the bio-component and the attached polymer based segment can span a range of complexity and function(14) and the synthesis of polymer bioconjugates has emerged as a central topic in polymer chemistry.
+(12, 13) Polymer bioconjugates were initially developed by biochemists and had been exclusively studied for bio-medical applications.
+However, within the last few years the utility of this novel class of macromolecules has expanded and they are being examined by many groups in emerging areas of materials science.
+(14-22) Both the bio-component and the attached polymer based segment can span a range of complexity and functionality (23) and the synthesis of well-defined functional polymer bioconjugates has emerged as a central topic in macromolecular engineering.

-A review paper which describes recent changes and progress in the field of polymer bio-conjugation; i.e. covalent attachment of synthetic polymers to biological entities such as nucleic acids, oligopeptides, proteins, enzymes, carbohydrates, viruses or cells, has been provided by two former group members.
-(12) The covalent bioconjugation approach can utilize either “grafting from” (I in following schematic) or “grafting to” (“click” reaction in following schematic) in which a preformed polymer with a reactive chain end is reacted with the targeted protein.
-(15)
+A review paper which describes recent changes and progress in the field of bioconjugation; i.e. covalent attachment of synthetic polymers to biological entities such as nucleic acids, oligopeptides, proteins, enzymes, carbohydrates, viruses or cells, has been provided by two former group members.
+(16) The covalent conjugation approach can utilize either “grafting from” a tethered initiator (-I) or “grafting to” a functional group such as (-NH2) in which a preformed telechelic polymer is reacted with the targeted protein.
+(24)

-The advantages of prior grafting to techniques are the ability to form protein-polymer conjugates with predefined polymers while the disadvantages are that the formed bioconjugates are hard to purify and the grafting to reaction can generate non-uniform products.
-Nevertheless modern copper catalyzed synthetic methods such as ATRP and ‘‘click’’ chemistry, a simplified schematic is shown below, have been recently proven to be extremely versatile tools for the preparation of tailor-made polymer bioconjugates.
-(17-18) Procedures for preparing such bioconjugates include preparation of functional telechelic polymers for direct attachment to the target bioresponsive molecule(19) or transformation of terminal groups on polymers prepared by ATRP for subsequent click reactions.
+The advantage of prior “grafting to” techniques is the ability to form protein-polymer hybrid conjugates with predefined polymers while the disadvantages are that the formed bioconjugates are hard to purify and the grafting to reaction can generate non-uniform products.
+Nevertheless modern copper catalyzed synthetic methods such as ATRP and ‘‘click’’ chemistry coupling reactions have recently proven to be extremely versatile tools for the preparation of tailor-made polymer bioconjugates.
+(16, 25) One widely applied procedure for preparing such bioconjugates include preparation of functional telechelic polymers for direct attachment to the target bioresponsive molecules.
+(26) This procedure frequently employs transformation of terminal groups on polymers prepared by ATRP for subsequent click reactions.
 (27-29) In a more recent published collaboration with Román’s group in Spain smart heparin based bioconjugates were prepared using ATRP and click chemistry.
 (30) α-Azido functionalized PMDAETA and P(EO2MA-co-OEOMA300) polymers were prepared by AGET ATRP and the –COOH groups on bemiparin were reacted with propargylamine to generate alkynyl side groups.
 Click coupling was accomplished in the presence of CuSO4•5H2O and sodium ascorbate and the complex purified by dialysis.
 The bio-conjugates were both temperature and pH-responsive with the LCST values of the heparin bioconjugate scaling linearly with the composition of the copolymer segment.

 The protein conjugate could be incorporated into nanogels to assist in cellular delivery.
 This was accomplished by conducting a copolymerization of PEGMA and a PEG-dimethacrylate coinitiated by GFP1-initiator and a PEG-Br.
 The resulting nanogels provided a unique platform for protein delivery and enzymatic solid support systems.
 The successful incorporation of GFP1 demonstrates that proteins can be encapsulated whilst maintaining tertiary structure.
-N another example retained terminal functionality was used to attach catalase which converts hydrogen peroxide into water and oxygen thereby providing a simple assay for activity.
+Retained terminal functionality was used to attach catalase which converts hydrogen peroxide into water and oxygen thereby providing a simple assay for activity.

 Composite structures prepared by this route include synthesis of near-uniform protein-polymer conjugates by initiating atom transfer radical polymerization of monomethoxy poly(ethylene glycol)-methacrylate from 2-bromoisobutyramide derivatives of chymotrypsin (a protein-initiator).
-(8) Protein-polymer conjugates synthesized by this novel technique retained 50-86% of the original enzyme activity.
+(13) Protein-polymer conjugates synthesized by this novel technique retained 50-86% of the original enzyme activity.

 Advantages of genetically engineering proteins are that one maintains highest possible protein functionality by protecting active sites thereby avoiding any structurally weak regions and protection of immune active sequences through precise control of initiator loading via amber codon.